satwikkansal/python_blockchain_app/README.md

 The task of the first three queries in the table above consists in iterating over all the blockchain and making a tiny amount of computation for each block, while the get_block query consists in a direct access to the block and get_transaction is served by using binary search for finding the right block and directly returning the transaction.
 As consequence, the last two queries in the table have a small service time and the remaining three are very slow because of the exploration of all the blockchain.

 The theoretical and empirical behaviour of the system when executing the first three queries is the same independently of the particular request.
-Therefore we decide to continue the analysis by testing only the flight_counter query in order to not overestimate the performances of our system.
+Therefore we decide to continue the analysis by testing only the flight_counter query in order to not overestimate the performance of our system.

 ## Workload tests